NICMx/Jool/doc/usr/en/eamt.md

 # EAMT

 The _Explicit Address Mappings Table_ (EAMT) is a collection of records in an SIIT device which describe how different addresses should be translated.
-As of 2015-03-02, its latest revision is [draft-anderson-v6ops-siit-eam](https://tools.ietf.org/html/draft-anderson-v6ops-siit-eam-02).
+As of 2015-08-28, its latest revision is [draft-anderson-v6ops-siit-eam]({{ site.draft-siit-eam }}).

 Here's an example of an EAMT: